narunlifescience/AlphaPlot/README.md

 Out of this QCustomPlot and muParser sources(s) are already present in 3rdparty folder and will be statically built to alphaplot. so these packages need not be installed on your system.

+Note: AlphaPlot uses QtDataVisualization module for 3D plotting.
+You may have to install its equivalent manually if the build fails with the following ERROR: Unknown module(s) in QT: datavisualization.
+If you are building with a local Qt installation, you may install the module with Qt maintenance tool.